 venv has finished setting up your new virtual environment, it will switch to an empty command prompt.
 When it’s done, open Windows Explorer and have a look at what

 venv created for you.
-In your project folder you will now see a folder called
+In your project folder, you will now see a folder called

 \Include \Lib \Scripts pyvenv.cfg

-If you look inside the
+On either platform, if you look inside the

 \Lib folder, you will see

-To use this new Python virtual environment we have to activate it, so let’s go back to the command prompt and type the following:
+To use this new Python virtual environment, we have to activate it, so let’s go back to the command prompt and type the following: